-Snacks that contain processed or refined sugars can be bad for the body.
+Snacks that contain processed or refined sugars can be incredibly bad for the body.
 These types of snacks include various kinds of candies, cookies, pastries and biscuits.
 Sugar-filled, chocolate-covered doughnuts, for instance, can be quite attractive to look at and may also send tempting messages to the brain.
-However, sugar can be a bad idea for the body especially refined sugars.
-Similarly, sodas can contain a high amount of these refined issues.
+However, sugar can be a bad idea for the body, especially refined sugars.
+Similarly, sodas can contain a high amount of these refined sugars.
 For joint pain, these sugars in the body can make the situation worse.

 #2 – Chicken Nuggets

 It is usually recommended that you consume a certain amount of protein daily, and chicken certainly provides you with a good amount.
 However, chicken nuggets can also come with unwanted ingredients such as saturated fats and high amounts of sodium.

 Four or five pieces of chicken nuggets could easily get you consuming 200 to 250 calories and 2 g to 3.5 g of saturated fat, 400 mg to 700 mg of sodium, depending on the brand of chicken nuggets being consumed.
 Improved dietary strategies include the reduction of saturated and trans-fats.
 This could also help tackle inflammation that occurs as a result of unhealthy dietary patterns .
 High amounts of saturated fats can be detrimental to good joint health.

 #3 – Canned Fruit